bnjs/bnjs.github.io/_posts/2014-09-25-transcript-lecture-1-how-to-start-a-startup.md

 derivitive companies, companies that copy an existing idea with very few new insights, don't excite people and they don't compell the teams to work hard enough to be successful.

-paul graham is gonna talk about how to get startup ideas next week. it's something that a lot of ofunders struggle with but it's something i believe you can get better at with practice. and it's definitely worth trying to get better at.
+paul graham is going to talk about how to get startup ideas next week. it's something that a lot of ofunders struggle with but it's something i believe you can get better at with practice. and it's definitely worth trying to get better at.